Mac keeps Crashing? Solved in 7 Ways [2023 Guide] - Qiling

 3. Inadequate CPU for Handling Processor-Intensive Tasks

-If your Mac is old or you are using too many resource-intensive applications, it will struggle to perform properly, and when it does this, your Mac crashes as it cannot keep up with the demand.
+If your Mac is outdated or you're running too many resource-hungry apps, it may struggle to perform properly, leading to crashes as it can't keep up with the demands placed upon it.

 Inadequate CPU for Handling Processor-Intensive Tasks